-This assignment is an evaluator potpourri, giving you practice with the lazy, analyzing and nondeterministic evaluators mostly "above the line."
+This assignment is an evaluator potpourri, giving you practice with the lazy and nondeterministic evaluators mostly "above the line."

-- ~cs61a/lib/analyze.scm Analyzing evaluator

-- ~cs61a/lib/lazy.scm Lazy evaluator

-- ~cs61a/lib/vambeval.scm Nondeterministic evaluator
+- ~cs61a/lib/lazy.scm Lazy evaluator - ~cs61a/lib/vambeval.scm Nondeterministic evaluator

 Please put your solutions into a file called hw7-1.scm and submit it online as usual.
 Include only the code you wrote and test cases.
-The assignment is due at 8 PM on Sunday, August 10.
+The assignment is due at 8 PM on Sunday, August 7.